thiagomagano/pokemon-team-builder-frontend/README.md

 #### General Learned

-- With the development of this application I was able to understand a lot how the "trial and error" learning method works.
+- With the development of this application I was able to understand a lot how the "**trial and error**" learning method works.

-- É realmente muito satisfatório após horas quebrando a cabeça, achar uma solução ideal para o problema.

-- Aprendi também a ler bastante a documentação das linguagens e bibliotecas para implementar algumas features, e claro muito google e stack overflow para consertar os bugs
+It's actually quite satisfying after hours of racking your brains to find an ideal **solution to the problem**.

+- I also learned to read a lot the **documentation** of languages and libraries to implement some features

+- And of course a lot of **Google** and **Stackoverflow** to fix some bugs

 #### Tech Learned